-ITEM No. 6.
-BERTHING POLICY/BERTHING RESERVATION: (Continued) (g) CHARGES ON VESSEL SHIFTING: When a vessel is shifted directly from one wharf to another wharf owned by the Port, the total time at such berths will be considered together in computing the dockage charge. (h) CHARGES TO ASSISTING VESSELS: A single vessel, when actively engaged as a tug boat, assisting and made fast outboard of a vessel loading or discharging cargo, will be accorded free dockage.
-A tug boat leaving its tended vessel for any purpose shall waive its right to free dockage for the period of berthing it left its tended vessel until it secures back to its tended vessel. (i) MOORAGE RATES: (a) Vessels may make application to the Port Director for monthly moorage rates. (b) Vessels accorded the monthly rate shall not be deemed to have been given any preferential berthing right and shall vacate any particular berth when ordered to do so by the Port Director. (c) The monthly agreement may be revoked by the Port Director and terminated by No.
+SECTION 1 RULES & REGULATIONS ITEM No. (f) (g) (h CH/ to a toge CHA tugb be a waiv secu ) MO (i) (ii) (ii) (iii) ING POLICY/BERTHING RESERVATION: (Continued) ARGES ON VESSEL SHIFTING: When a vessel is shifted directly from one wharf nother wharf owned by the Port, the total time at such berths will be considered ether in computing the dockage charge.
+RGES TO ASSISTING VESSELS: A single vessel, when actively engaged as a soat, assisting and made fast outboard of a vessel loading or discharging cargo, will accorded free dockage.
+A tugboat leaving its tended vessel for any purpose shall ve its right to free dockage for the period of berthing it left its tended vessel until it ures back to its tended vessel.
+ORAGE RATES: Vessels may make application to the Port Director for monthly moorage rates.
+Vessels accorded the monthly rate shall not be deemed to have been given any preferential berthing right and shall vacate any particular berth when ordered to do so by the Port Director.
+The monthly agreement may be revoked by the Port Director and terminated by the operator upon five days' written notice.
+The moorage rate shall be \$100.00 per 24-hour period.
+Moorage rates do not apply when docked in Terminals 1, 2, 3, POL 1, POL 2 or the PCT.
+In those instances, dockage rates apply (see Item no. 200).
+Port will make every attempt possible to avoid berthing conflicts during the NOTE sch ber info is tl aco Port will make every attempt possible to avoid berthing conflicts during the eduling process.
+The published berthing schedule will be developed such that all thing vessels have a discrete time window assigned in accordance with the ormation provided in their application.
+Should conflicts emerge during operations, it he responsibility of the vessel operators and/or their agents to reach a reasonable commodation for both parties.
+The final decision shall be subject to the Port ector's discretion.

-SECTION 1 RULES & REGULATIONS ITEN NO. The cha e specified items approved by the Anchorage Port Commission for which no wharfage arge will be assessed on outbound containers carrying the specific dunnage items, for ich wharfage was assessed on the inbound movement.
-The qualifying dunnage materials listed below: Bags, Horticultural, Growing Bags, bulk container, empty • Bales of Cardboard Baskets Bins, necessary for the transportation of groceries, foodstuffs and/or department store merchandise Blankets, furniture Boxes, fiberboard, paper or pulpboard, used, collapsed Bread Trays Cans, Aluminum, empty, used Containers, bulk flour Containers, bulk liquid (Porta-feeds), used for transporting chemicals or paint, in bulk, capacity not to exceed 500 gallons each Cylinders Cribbing Cribs Dunnage, rubber, inflatable Dunnage, wooden Hampers, garment Hangers, garment Kegs, not exceeding 55-gallon capacity Load locks Material, not a part of the pallet, platform, skid or shipping container, used to protect top of lading or to secure the load to the pallet, platform or shipping container 190
+7. DUNNAGE The specified items approved by the Anchorage Port Commission for which no wharfage charge will be assessed on outbound containers carrying the specific dunnage items, for which wharfage was assessed on the inbound movement.
+The qualifying dunnage materials are listed below: Bags, Horticultural, Growing Bags, bulk container, empty Bales of Cardboard Baskets TEM NO.

+charge will be assessed on outbound containers carrying the specific dunnage items, for which wharfage was assessed on the inbound movement.
+The qualifying dunnage materials are listed below: Bags, Horticultural, Growing Bags, bulk container, empty Bales of Cardboard

+Bags, bulk container, emptyBales of Cardboard

+Bales of Cardboard

+- Paskata

+• Daskets

+Bins, necessary for the transportation of groceries, foodstuffs and/or department store merchandise

+Blankets, furniture

+Boxes, fiberboard, paper or pulpboard, used, collapsed

+Bread Trays

+Cans, Aluminum, empty, used

+Containers, bulk flour 190

+Containers, bulk liquid (Porta-feeds), used for transporting chemicals or paint, in bulk, capacity not to exceed 500 gallons each 190

+Cylinders

+Cribbing

+Cribs

+Dunnage, rubber, inflatable

+Dunnage, wooden

+Hampers, garment

+Hangers, garment

+Kegs, not exceeding 55-gallon capacity

+Load locks

+Material, not a part of the pallet, platform, skid or shipping container, used to protect top of lading or to secure the load to the pallet, platform or shipping container